Dawaro: History

 Control of the province would later fall under Ahmad's nephew, Vizier Abbas, who ruled over Dawaro as well as neighboring Fatager and Bali.
 Following the Imam's death and defeat at Wanya Daga, Abbas launched a fierce attack on a number of Christian towns.
 The young Emperor, Gelawdewos, made his way to confront him and Abbas rushed with his army to meet the Emperor.
 Gelawdewos was entirely victorious in this engagement and Abbas with all his captains were killed.
 The remaining Muslims who had survived the battle became the target of the local Christian populace who massacred all those who they could find.
 The Emperor then appointed Khalid, a Christian who had converted to Islam but that had reverted back to Christianity, as the provincial governor of Dawaro.
 Gelawdewos later faced problems with the Portuguese, he then banished 140 of them to the province of Dawaro.
 The presence of the Portuguese greatly displeased Khalid, he therefore ordered them to be killed or expelled from the province.
 Khalid attempted to ambush the Portuguese with a large army, but as soon as the assault began they shot and killed Khalid, after which most of his supporters would become their vassals.
 The Emperor was said to be very pleased with this outcome as he had always distrusted the governor.

 After the death of Khalid, the Portuguese would rule Dawaro for four months until the province was invaded by the Oromos.
 The Emperor warned the Portuguese of an impending Oromo attack.
 The Portuguese would immediately prepare to face this attack by stockpiling on munitions and gunpowder.
 When the Oromos did arrive they were "innumerable, and did not come on without order like barbarians, but advanced collected in bodies, like squadrons".
 The Portuguese fought the Oromos for around 11 to 12 days according to Joao Bermudes until they ran out of gunpower and ammunition.
 Before they withdrew from Dawaro, Bermudes claims that all of the country's inhabitants were safely evacuated.
 Just after the Portuguese had fled from the province, they soon met up with Gelawdewos who was on his way to support the Portuguese defense.
 The Emperor was said to have "wept like a child" after hearing about the fall of Dawaro and said "My sin is great that such evil has befallen me."

 The chronicle from the nineteenth century regarding the Emirate of Harar notes that Garads and Malaks, who served as representatives of the Emirate, were in attendance in Dawaro.

 Inhabitants

 According to Guinean historian Djibril Niane, it is probable that the Argobba, Wolane, Silt'e, and Harari peoples inhabited this region.
+Historian Mohammed Hassen links Dawaro as being partly the territory of the Gaturi people.
 Austrian scholar Philipp Paulitschke equated the region with the Jeberti people, ancestors of the Harla, Afar, and Somali Darod/Ogaden clans.